 Like the move from clunky email services to smartphones and Google everything, vast swathes of the population are appearing online.
 Translating to billions of new people to communicate with, outsource jobs, sell products to, and buy from.

 All this, argues Frisby, means that a boom in global trade is inevitable in the sheer numbers alone.
-“Governments cannot legislate against the fast-moving intangible trade of digital goods and services across the internet in the way that they can the transportation of physical goods and labor.”
+“Governments cannot legislate against the fast-moving intangible trade of digital goods and services across the internet in the way that they can the transportation of physical goods and labour.”
 Meaning that in the event that a major shift to protectionism occurs (which is speculated at the point), it’s likely there will still be an overall boom in trade.

 Get in touch: